 - Tips: Viewers can donate money to their favorite content creators, who’ll receive the full tip (minus any service fees.)
 This tool is available for creators with more than 100,000 followers.

 - TikTok Creator Marketplace: This gives creators the chance to connect and collaborate with brands through an official portal on both paid and reward-based campaigns.
 Brands will invite creators directly to the Creator Marketplace, but you can also apply if you have more than 10,000 followers.

 65% of TikTok users prefer content from brands that use original sounds.
 Get yourself a slice of that by clicking below.

 Before Creator Next, there were still loads of avenues for TikTokers to earn dollar.
 Aside from Creator Fund, you could (and still can!) sell your own merch, direct people to gated content on another platform like Patreon, grow and sell accounts, or become a TikTok consultant for brands.

 And, of course, brand partnerships existed before Creator Next.
 The TikTok Creator Marketplace just makes it easier to facilitate!
 Between 2019 and 2021, US marketers planning to use TikTok for influencer marketing shot from just 16% to 68% – it’s clear that the platform’s bankability is only rising, and brand-sponsored videos can earn up to $1,000 if they reach 100,000 views.

 While the amount isn’t set in stone, there’s money to be made on TikTok.
-With the addition of Creator Next, it’s now easier than ever for content creators to build towards monetization and make a living from the platform.
+With the addition of Creator Next, it’s now easier than ever for content creators to learn how to make money on TikTok, build towards monetization, and make a living from the platform.
 We’re sure Arnie is saddling up as we speak.

 Published on under Teach Me